valdeezzee/AmesRoom/README.md

 This experiment will simply consits of 2 seemingly equal rooms, which the participant has to observe and make a decision which one is the DRI and which one is the "normal" room.

-Set up:
+Set-up:

 > + The participant will get 1 minute each (time tbd) to view/observe an Ames Room and  normal room.
 > + There is only one detail which will be different in order to better distinguish between both after the observation.
-> + After they have ssen both, the get another minute (time tbd) to verify their observations.
+> + After they have seen both, the get another minute (time tbd) each to verify their observations.

 Objectives: